- Family and Parenting

 With media advertising often targeting children specifically, it is important for parents to learn what they can about the techniques used by ad companies.
 The resources below will help.

 Parents can then engage their kids in looking critically at the marketing that is thrown at them in an effort to thwart the influence of media on children.
-Several of the links below will discuss the types of questions parents can use when talking to their children about these topics.
+Several of the links will provide tips for parents of young children and teens to make them more marketing savvy.

 Countering Media Advertising

 Tips for parents about how to facilitate critical thinking regarding advertisements